brianhigh/challenging_data/waddl_to_csv.md

 The file can be opened in Notepad and [Notepad++](https://notepad-plus-plus.org/), but will not show much when opened in R's text editor.
 In Notepad++ we turned on View -> Show Symbol -> Show All Characters.
-We see it has no column headers, is tab delimited, contains NUL characters, and the columns all line up like a fixed-width format, and the lines end with CRLF, or "carriage-return line-feed", the standard text file line ending characters used on Windows systems).
+We see it has no column headers, is tab delimited (shown as arrows), contains NUL characters, and the lines end with CR LF (carriage-return line-feed), the standard text file line ending characters used on Windows systems.
 In Notepad++, from the Encoding menu, we see "UTF-16 LE BOM".

 Opening the file on a Mac with [BBEdit](https://www.barebones.com/products/bbedit/), we selected View -> Text Display -> Show Invisibles.
-This showed the tabs as grey triangles and there was an upside-down red question mark where there were no data values.
-Maybe that's for the NULs.
+This shows the tabs as grey triangles and upside-down red question marks where there are no data values (empty fields).
+Maybe that is the symbol for NULs.
 At the bottom in the status bar, it says "Text File", "Unicode (UTF-16 Little-Endian)" and "Windows (CRLF)".
 So, that's the same file encoding as Notepad++ reported, but without the "BOM".
-If you select the file encoding in the status bar of BBEdit, you see that there is another choice for "Unicode (UTF-16 Little-Endian, no BOM)", so that means the one selected for us must mean "with BOM" implicitly.
+If you select the file encoding shown in the status bar of BBEdit, you see that there is another choice for "Unicode (UTF-16 Little-Endian, no BOM)", so that implies the encoding of this file is "with BOM".

-So, we expect a normal "text" file, because of the file suffix, but with NUL characters and an atypical file encoding.
-Normally, we would expect UTF-8, ANSI (Windows-1252 or CP-1252), ASCII, or Latin-1 (ISO/IEC 8859-1).
-It's strange that, when opened in R's text editor, the file does not show more than the first character of the file ("1").
+So, we expect we can read this file into R as "text", because of the file suffix, but the NUL characters and atypical file encoding might need special treatment.
+Normally, we would expect a text file to not have any NUL characters and to be encoded as UTF-8, ANSI (Windows-1252 or CP-1252), ASCII, or Latin-1 (ISO/IEC 8859-1).
+It's interesting that, when opened in R's text editor, the file does not show more than just the first character of the file ("1").
 Maybe the encoding type or NUL characters are not supported by R's text editor.

-We could convert the file format in either Notepad++ or BBedit to UTF-8 and make our lives a little easier, but we will try to do all processing in R for better automation and reproducibility.
+We could convert the file format in either Notepad++ or BBedit to UTF-8 (or convert with a shell utility like `iconv`) and make our lives a little easier, but we will try to do all processing in R for better automation and reproducibility.

 ## Embedded nulls

-We will start with `read.table()`, specifying a tab delimiter and no header, and reading in hust the first line.
+We will start with `read.table()`, specifying a tab delimiter and no header, and reading in just the first line.
 When we read it in we get some unexpected messages.